School band in formation wearing red shirts and black shorts

 Design

-The city selected Design Workshop for the design and implementation of the South Park Heritage Walk.
+The city selected Design Workshop for the design and implementation of the South Park Heritage Trail.
 The project kickoff started in April 2024, with a concept design being completed by the end of the year.
 Public engagement is scheduled throughout the development of the conceptual design.

 Public Engagement